yourealwaysbe/madgresso/README.md

     bike; 12 Oct; MIL 13; Item 1: My cycle to Paddington and back

 The `<account>` is the account code (e.g. 6050 for staff travel).
 The default value is defined in the configuration file.
+(If the default is `nil` then the value assigned by Agresso is used.)

 The `<subproject>` is the subproject code (e.g. R10101-01).
 The default is defined in the configuration file if not overriden by a `Project:` line.